mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/CV.md

   > In computer programming, pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.
 It is free software released under the three-clause BSD license.
 The name is derived from the term "panel data", an econometrics term for data sets that include observations over multiple time periods for the same individuals.
 Its name is a play on the phrase "Python data analysis" itself.
 Wes McKinney started building what would become pandas at AQR Capital while he was a researcher there from 2007 to 2010.
   - SciPy
   > A free and open-source Python library used for scientific computing and technical computing.
 SciPy contains modules for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers and other tasks common in science and engineering.
+- ***C++***
+  - ROOT-CERN
+> An open-source data analysis framework used by high energy physics and others.
+ROOT enables statistically sound scientific analyses and visualization of large amounts of data: today, more than 1 exabyte (1,000,000,000 gigabyte) are stored in ROOT files.
+The Higgs was found with ROOT!

 **Data Visualiziation**
 - ***Python***